What is Town Planning Rebellion?

 Of course, migration will continue to happen and this is a good thing but combined with taking a proactive global approach, we expect that future migration policy positively discriminate in favour of refugees, family reunions and people who feel that their role in healing the earth can be better served in Australia.

 Due to the nature of the multiple crises that we are facing, we can expect populations to fluctuate in the short to medium term as more people become displaced.
-This can be accommodated for without pouring too much more concrete by focussing on retrofitting/converting empty and under-utilised buildings.
+This can be accommodated without pouring too much more concrete by focussing on retrofitting/converting empty and under-utilised buildings.
 There are 82,000 empty homes in Melbourne alone (and potentially hundreds of thousands of empty bedrooms).

 In conclusion, migration policy should not be tied in with a ‘development’ driven agenda as it is now.
 Instead, it must be tied in with an approach that embraces the stabilisation and decline in populations that occur when important social parameters are met.
 In the meantime, populations will fluctuate as the carbon and ecological emergency intensifies.
 This can be accommodated through TPR’s ten points of focus.
-In the medium to long term, populations across the board will naturally decline as the impact of a degrowth based, caring economy supersedes the current pro-growth, pro natalist economic system.
+In the medium to long term, populations across the board will naturally decline as the impact of a degrowth based, caring economy supersedes the current pro-growth, pro-natalist economic system.

 As populations start to stabilise across the world, the need to construct new dwellings to accommodate more people will reduce and the emphasis will transition to which buildings we should preserve.
 Sadly, many contemporary homes are so poorly constructed that they will have to be demolished with the space returned to non-human nature.
 Migration therefore will become less a catalyst for new construction and more an opportunity to renovate the most robust of our existing houses and communities.